 “Confidence, a clear head, and the courage to act, few breeds deliver the full package like the German Shepherd.”

-Even without one minute of formal schooling, german shepherd guard dogs will naturally bark at strangers, stand between you and a threat, and scan new places for danger.
+Even without formal schooling, German Shepherd guard dogs will naturally bark at strangers, stand between you and a threat, and scan new places for danger.
 Training simply turns that raw instinct into a reliable tool you can switch on or off.

 - Athletic build – up to 90 pounds of muscle that can sprint over 30 mph